hack3rs.ca network-security

 Wireless audit suite

-Aircrack-ng is a wireless auditing suite used in authorized labs and assessments to test WLAN security assumptions, validate hardening, and teach how wireless protections and attacks work so defenders can build stronger controls.
+Aircrack-ng is a wireless security audit suite used in authorized labs and assessments to test WLAN hardening assumptions, validate passphrase strength, and teach how wireless protocol mechanics interact with defensive controls.

 how-to-learn-this-tool-like-a-defender